nicole-tan/Cornell-VEL/README.md

 ##Target Test Game [Scene: targettest]
 The target task uses the working arms with inverse kinematics as well as the detached feet.
 There is a vertical plane upon which bubbles randomly spawn and the player can, upon contact with the bubbles, pop them.
 To be implemented is a GUI system that will allow the user to adjust the dimensions of the plane and balloons, the duration for which bubbles are visible, and the number of balloons that spawn.

+##Pit Demo [Scene: pitdemo]
+The pit demo simulates walking over a bottomless plank on nothing more than a plank.
+After pressing the left mouse button, a portion of the floor falls into the pit located at the center of the room and the user is left to cross over the pit.
+The sensation becomes even more realistic through the haptic sensations of having an actual plank placed in the room.

 ###To Be Implemented
 * Recording data in columns